david-fiaty/jQuery-Texotip/README.md

 <script type="text/javascript">
 $(document).ready( function() {
 	var texotip = $('#aText').texotip({
-		language: "en_GB",
 		jsonData: "data",
-		caseSensitive: true,
-		defaultRenderPattern: '<a href="#" class="tooltip">@text</a>'
+		language: "en_GB"
 	});
 });
 </script>
 ```
-**jsonData** can be a system path like path/to/file/en_GB.textotip.json or a web URL like http://mywebapi.com/en_GB.textotip.json
+**jsonData** can be a system path or a web URL
-The plugin will try to guess depending on the format of what you put in that option.
+**language** the language that should be loaded

+Please see below for a full description of all the options available.

 ### The JSON data